dangmoody/HLML/doc/SSE.md

 ```

 HLML's `dot_sse` function does 4 multiplications and 3 additions (for a `float4`) and puts through 32 floats.
 This means that `dot_sse` does 7 operations total on 128 bytes at a time, compared to the scalar version, which does 7 arithmetic operations on 8 floats (or 32 bytes).

+This pattern repeats across all SSE functions in HLML.